amisthiosintraining/ACOD-Nude-Alexios-Enhanced-Muscles/README.md

 - <a href="https://www.nexusmods.com/assassinscreedodyssey/mods/42">Forger 2.10 Utility</a> by hypermorphic
 - <a href="https://www.nexusmods.com/assassinscreedodyssey/mods/85">Outfit Customizer</a> by hypermorphic
 - "NudeAlexiosEnhancedMuscleDefinition" folder
-- Nude_Alexios_Enhanced_Muscle_Definition-v2.zip
+- Nude_Alexios_Enhanced_Muscle_Definition-v2.forger2
 - "NudeLayer" folder
 - Nude_Layer-v1.forger

-STEPS
+**STEPS**
 1) Go to "code" and "download zip"
-2) Unzip NudeLayer-v1.zip to reveal Nude_Layer-v1.forger2 and NudeLayer folder
+2) Unzip the file to reveal *NudeAlexiosEnhancedMuscleDefinition* folder and *Nude_Alexios_Enhanced_Muscle_Definition-v2.forger2* file and *NudeLayer* folder and *Nude_Layer-v1.forger2* file
-3) Copy and paste NudeAlexiosEnhancedMuscleDefinition folder and Nude_Alexios_Enhanced_Muscle_Definition-v2.forger2 into "ForgerPatches" folder where ACOdyssey.exe is.
+3) Copy and paste the four items *NudeAlexiosEnhancedMuscleDefinition* folder, *Nude_Alexios_Enhanced_Muscle_Definition-v2.forger2*, *NudeLayer* folder and *Nude_Layer-v1.forger2* into "ForgerPatches" folder where ACOdyssey.exe is.
-4) Same as above, copy and paste NudeLayer folder and Nude_Layer-v1.forger2 into "ForgerPatches"
-5) Make sure you have Outfit Customizer installed.
-If you haven't downloaded it, do so here﻿ >> https://www.nexusmods.com/assassinscreedodyssey/mods/85
-6) Once you have Outfit Customizer installed, look for 'Outfit Dress' and check it.
-A window will pop up with more options.
-Highlight 'None' and click select
-7) After, in Forger Utility, search for 'Nude Alexios Enhanced Muscle Definition' and make ONE selection.
-Also search for 'Nude Layer' and check the only option there.
-8) Your changes should be applied and ready
-9) Boot up the game, and enjoy.
+4) Return to Forger Utility and click "Rescan", and the mod should appear under "Nude Alexios Enhanced Muscle Definition" and "Nude Layer" (two separate mods)
+5) Select ONE option of the *Nude Alexios Enhanced Muscle Definition* and after check the only option under *Nude Layer*.
+After that you're set.
+Boot the game and enjoy.

 **TROUBLESHOOTING**
-Should you encounter a problem installing the mod, click on Reset All Forges in Forger and verify your game files.
+<br>Should you encounter a problem installing the mod, click on Reset All Forges in Forger and verify your game files.

 **UBISOFT CONNECT**
 1) Go to "Games"